clawpack/geoclawdev-2018/README.md

 ## Website:

-Pages pushed to the `gh-pages` branch of this repository will appear at http://www.clawpack.org/geoclawdev-2018/.
+Pages pushed to the `master` branch of this repository will appear at http://www.clawpack.org/geoclawdev-2018/.

 ## Suggesting projects: